- Contains some proven ingredients

 (Note: This pre-workout formula has changed and we have updated this review as the formula is now in 2020.)

 If you want to discover whether this pre-workout can turn you in a raging monster, or just leave you out of pocket—read on!

 This Dr. Jekyll Pre Workout review wouldn’t be complete without first taking a quick overview of the product.

-Marketed by respected supplement manufacturers, ProSupps, Dr. Jekyll forms part of a number of pre-workouts made by this company—although it appears that they may be starting to phase Dr. Jekyll out.
+Marketed by respected supplement manufacturers, ProSupps, Dr. Jekyll forms part of a number of pre-workouts made by this company.

-So, to be clear—this Dr. Jekyll Pre Workout review is for the original formula, it’s not a Dr. Jekyll nitrox review.
+So, to be clear—this Dr. Jekyll Pre Workout review is for the new formula(we updated this review), it’s not a Dr. Jekyll nitrox review.

-Dr. Jekyll is a powdered pre-workout which is mixed with water to form a pre-training drink.
+Dr. Jekyll is a powdered pre-workout that is mixed with water to form a pre-training drink.
 It’s formulated to enhance training performance—therefore providing you with a more impressive physique.